-Each project selected under this FOA will be subject to a period project evaluation referred to as a Go/No-Go or Stage Gate Review.
-Federal funding beyond the Go/No Go or Stage Gate decision point (continuation funding), is contingent, in part2, on the outcome of the Go/No Go or Stage Gate Review.
+Each project selected for continuation to Phase 2 or Phase 3 will be subject to a periodic project evaluation referred to as a Go/No-go or Stage-Gate Review.
+Federal funding beyond the Go/No-go or Stage-Gate decision point (continuation funding), is contingent, in part, on the outcome of the Go/No-go or Stage-Gate Review.

-As a result of the Go/No Go or Stage Gate Reviews, DOE may, at its discretion, authorize the following actions: (1) continue to fund the project, contingent upon the availability of funds appropriated by Congress for the purpose of this program and the availability of future-year budget authority; (2) recommend redirection of work under the project; (3) place a hold on federal funding for the project, pending further supporting data or funding; or (4) discontinue funding the project because of insufficient progress, change in strategic direction, or lack of funding.
+As a result of the Go/No-go or Stage-Gate Reviews, DOE may, at its discretion, authorize the following actions: (1) continue to fund the project, contingent upon the availability of funds appropriated by Congress for the purpose of this program and the availability of future-year budget authority; (2) recommend redirection of work under the project; (3) place a hold on